sirarthur3/vsts-docs/docs/pipelines/process/phases.md

 jobs:
 - job: Debug
   steps:
-  - script: echo hello from the Debug build
+  - script: Write-Output hello from the Debug build
 - job: Release
   dependsOn: Debug
   steps:
-  - script: echo hello from the Release build
+  - script: Write-Output hello from the Release build
 ```

 Example jobs that build in parallel (no dependencies):